bfxy/django-piston-doc/source/index.rst

 Example
 =======

 Suppose, we need to access a blog entry in our database.
-Like any other Django project, the blog contains the database description in *models.py*, handlers requesting resources from the database in *handlers.py*, and URLs mapped to the handlers in *urls.py*.
+Like any other Django project, the blog contains  database description in *models.py*, handlers requesting resources from the database in *handlers.py*, and URLs mapped to the handlers in *urls.py*.

-The entry contains a **text field** and a **slug field** defined in *models.py*:
+The entry belongs to an ``Entry`` model with a ``text`` field and a ``slug`` field, all defined in *models.py*:

 .. code-block:: python